yge58/caffe2-opencv-ndkcamera/README.md

 <3> caffe2

-# What is the goal of this app?
+# What are the goals of this app?
+<1> integrating caffe2, opencv with android native ndk camera api
-fast image classification, run caffe in real-time.
+<2> do image classification in real-time

 # What is the difference between this app and others?
 In this app, I tried to code almost everything in cpp.